Kimserey/BlogArchive/20160621_ui_framework_websharper_spa_paket.md

 ### 1.5 Configure Visual Code with Gulp

 SCSS needs to be translated to CSS.
-For that we can use `gulp` to create a Visual Code task which will build do three things:
+For that we can use `gulp` - a JS task runner - to create a Visual Code task which will execute three functions:

  1. Translate SCSS to CSS
  2. Minify the CSS result and place it into the distribution folder `dist`